microsoft/verona/docs/opsem.md

 This allows merging two regions.
 The region being merged must either have no parent, or be a child of the region it's being merged into.
 If there are other stack references to the region being merged, a static type system may have the wrong region information for them.

-> TODO: disallow merging a region that has a parent?
-Disallow merging a region that has other stack references?
+> TODO: Disallow merging a region that has other stack references?

 ```rs